IBM/SalesEnablement-L3-watsonx-AssistantForZ/docs/scenarios/extra.md

 === "Prompt 2"

     ```
-    How to Check prerequisite APARs or PTFs when applying maintenance to a z/OS system?
+    How to check prerequisite APARs or PTFs when applying maintenance to a z/OS system?
 Provide a detailed response.
     ```
 <!--- end-tab-group --->
 <!--- begin-tab-group --->